MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Partner Normal`
 `Partner Name`: Did you explore inside the Meteor Cave?

+`Blastoise Normal`
-Blastoise: Uh, yeah...
+`Blastoise Name`: Uh, yeah...
 Just a little...

+`Blastoise Pain`
-Blastoise Pain: But the place was crawling with these weird things...
+`Blastoise Name`: But the place was crawling with these weird things...

+`Blastoise Pain`
-Blastoise Pain: It freaked me out.
+`Blastoise Name`: It freaked me out.
 I couldn't stay there long...

 `Partner Joyous`
 `Partner Name`: Hahaha!
 Surprise, surprise!
 Blastoise's kind of cowardly!

+`Blastoise Angry`
-Blastoise Angry: What's that?!
+`Blastoise Name`: What's that?!

+`Blastoise Angry`
-Blastoise Angry: Hey, you, `Partner Name`.
+`Blastoise Name`: Hey, you, `Partner Name`.
 If you were to see that dungeon, you'd be intimidated too!

+`Blastoise Pain`
-Blastoise Pain: I've never seen anything like it before...
+`Blastoise Name`: I've never seen anything like it before...

+`Blastoise Pain`
-Blastoise Pain: There were downright bizarre things in there that I'm not sure were even Pokemon.
+`Blastoise Name`: There were downright bizarre things in there that I'm not sure were even Pokemon.

+`Blastoise Normal`
-Blastoise: Xatu, do you have any idea what are in that place?
+`Blastoise Name`: Xatu, do you have any idea what are in that place?

 `Xatu Normal`
 `Xatu Name`: ...I draw a blank.
 I do not know...